adititakale01/Spec-Agent/README.md

     *   `analyze_process_stability()`: Applies conditional logic to detect when the system leaves its valid operating window.
     *   `generate_visualization()`: Uses `matplotlib` to highlight the exact timeframe of the failure.
 3.  **Reporting:** Synthesizes the findings into a human-readable format.
+4.  **Software Maturity:** Separation of decision logic and visualization tools to reflect modular agent architectures used in industrial AI systems.

 ## 💻 How to Run
 To reproduce the analysis and generate the plot locally: